betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 contingencies depending upon which phase in the landing abort might be required.

-Development of a major mode program began with an analysis of the equations of motion governing the particular phase of the mission, an assessement of computational approaches utilizing available sensors, controls and engines to affect the desired velocity change (magnitude and direction) yet subject to a variety of constraints.
+Development of a major mode program began with an analysis of the equations of motion governing the particular phase of the mission, an assessment of computational approaches utilizing available sensors, controls and engines to affect the desired velocity change (magnitude and direction) yet subject to a variety of constraints.
 For any particular maneuver, factors impacting algorithm design were considerable.
-They included zero gravity fuel slosh, changing center of mass due to fuel consumption, vehicle structrual bending modes, main engine throttle and gimbal characteristics, sensor drift and deadbands (e.g. IMU gimbal lock), sensor measurement biases and uncertainties, optimizing use of RCS propellants, contingency logic for failed (on or off)
+They included zero gravity fuel slosh, changing center of mass due to fuel consumption, vehicle structural bending modes, main engine throttle and gimbal characteristics, sensor drift and deadbands (e.g. IMU gimbal lock), sensor measurement biases and uncertainties, optimizing use of RCS propellants, contingency logic for failed (on or off)